budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 You can debug ssh issues with the verbose flag on the client side, e.g: `ssh -vvv server-1`.

-If you need to debug your issues on the server side, you can view debug logs with: `LogLevel DEBUG` in `/etc/ssh/sshd_conf`.
+If you need to debug your issues on the server side, you can set the ssh service to print debug logs by setting `LogLevel DEBUG` in `/etc/ssh/sshd_config`.
+You need to restart the sshd service to apply this modification. `systemctl restart sshd`

-View the logs with e.g: `journalctl -F -u sshd`.
+View the logs with e.g: `journalctl -f -u sshd`.

 In my case I needed to access a user that had his home folder outside `/home` AND had his password locked.
 On top of that their home folder had group write permissions by default.